vakho-cflat/bloomex-task/README.md

 `worker_connections`

 \
-installation of php7.4-fpm with nginx role
+**Installation of php7.4-fpm with nginx role:**

-`install_php7_4` - **this variable controls if php7.4-fpm role will be installed along with nginx. recommended way of installation.**
+`install_php7_4` - this variable controls if php7.4-fpm role will be installed along with nginx. recommended way of installation.

 \